Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Apartments, chalets, and villas

 Rental agencies in the U.S. and Canada can set you up in an apartment, villa, or chalet by the week.
 However, you'll save money (and have a greater choice of quarters) if you make arrangements directly with homeowners.
-This is easy to do if you can write a simple letter in the language of the region that interests you, or if you use AltaVista's free translation Web site.
-(Use simple vocabulary and sentence structure, because machine translation isn't yet up to human standards.)
+This is easy to do if you can write a simple letter in the language of the region that interests you, with help from Google Translate.

 In many cases, you can make reservations with e-forms at local tourist offices' Web sites in Switzerland and Austria.
 Or you can request printed literature from tourist offices by e-mail.
 You'll generally find a hotel list--which includes descriptions of apartments and chalets, where available--inside each brochure.
 (A few larger resorts, such as St. Moritz, publish separate directories of such accommodations.)